 With regards to Part 3, I prefer to focus on the consequences of the disruptive actions and allow the other person to come up with his own solution.
 They might and come to the meeting on time with fresh coffee for everyone!
 Expressing a wish can sound directive.

 “I” Message Example

 A management professor shared how he used “I” messages with university students when the group became unfocused.
 People talked without listening to each other.
 The group became dissipated.
-One particularly challenging young man rolled his eyes and, mumbling over the unfairness of life, noisily moved his about during their meeting time.
+One particularly challenging young man rolled his eyes and, mumbling over the unfairness of life, noisily moved his chair about during their meeting time.